Skip to main content

 By Lisa Rosenthal

 When someone you know loses a pregnancy or baby, what should you say?
-And what shouldn't you say to someone who is experiencing such monumental pain?
-Here are some ways to support those who are grieving.
+Is there anything you shouldn't you say to someone who is experiencing such monumental pain?
+Here are some actionable ways to support those who are grieving.

 Skip to a section: